JoBlake/Sailing-Malta-2024/initial_spec.md

 * Create a readme with usage instructions

 ## Update
-* Plot the line black when rpm field is 0
+* Plot the line black when rpm field is not zero
-* When rpm is not zero, plot the line color as a function of the value tws in the jason file.
-Use the cold ice / hot metal color map
+* When rpm is zero, plot the line color as a function of the value tws in the jason file.
+Use the CMRmap color map.
+Normalize the tws value to use the full range of the color map
+* insert a legend showing the color of a tws value
-* display the values for date/time, rpm, and tws in the lower right during the animation
+* display the values for date/time, lat, lon, rpm, and tws in the lower right during the animation
+* Do not overwrite the track during the animation